Ajla tutorial

 int

-A general integer number.
+A general integer number with arbitrary length.
 It is implemented as a 32-bit or 64-bit signed number.
 If some arithmetic operation overflows, it is converted to a long integer (using the gmp library) and the arithmetic is done with arbitrary precision.

 On 32-bit architectures, int is 32-bit.
 On 64-bit architectures, int is 64-bit.
 On 64-bit architectures when the "--ptrcomp" switch is used, int is 32-bit.
 Note that these cases are semantically equivalent, because overflows are handled transparently.